kwilliamson34/arch-upskill/posts/nextjs.md

 On the other hand, Static Generation is **not** a good idea if you cannot pre-render a page ahead of a user's request.
 Maybe your page shows frequently updated data, and the page content changes on every request.

 In that case, you can use **Server-Side Rendering**.
 It will be slower, but the pre-rendered page will always be up-to-date.
 Or you can skip pre-rendering and use client-side JavaScript to populate data.

-### Page Path Depends on External Data

-TODO finished the module but need to fill in notes

 ### API Routes